-Chris started the guitar saga.
-We saw a guitar for sale in one of the downtown windows.
+My brother Chris started the guitar saga.
+We saw a guitar for sale in one of the downtown store windows.
 Chris bought the guitar for $13.
 He tried but couldn’t play it.
 I bought it from him for nine dollars worked on the bridge and made it playable and sold it back to him for $11.
-I took that money and added $9 to it and bought a flat top folk guitar from in a pawnshop in Des Moines.
+I took that money and added $9 to it and bought a flat top folk guitar from a pawnshop in Des Moines.
 I loved it and really played it, but then I wanted an electric and so I bought a red, electric, Harmony single pick up single cutaway hollow body guitar that I still have.
 I also bought are used Fender 12″ tweed covered tube amp.
 I wish I still had that amp.

 In 1964 I decided that we needed to get a band together and the first band we had were called the Rogues.
 Our first gig was in Grant Iowa and we split $20 we only knew about 10 songs and we just played them over and over again.
 Sad thing was the next night two of the band members were killed in a car accident.
 We lost another one to a car accident about nine months later and I’m the only one left alive from that first band.

-I then decided to start a band with Chris he played bass I play rhythm guitar Terry Drake played lead and Scott Erickson play drums.
-We called ourselves the Gude Tymez IV .
+I then decided to start a band with Chris he played bass I play rhythm guitar Terry Drake played lead and Scott Erickson played drums.
+We called ourselves the Gude Tymz IV .
 We were pretty good and had fun practicing in our garage I wonder if the neighbors are enjoyed it as much as we did.
 I can’t believe my Dad allowed all that much noise on a Sunday afternoon.
 We played a few gigs around the area there is a dance every Saturday night every little town and the most we ever got paid was 75 bucks

 Our claim to fame was in 1967 at my senior prom the band didn’t show up and So I went home got my brother out of bed and we played the night it was pretty exciting and I attached a picture of that night I’m not sure what I thought my date thought of it but I was out of sight excited to play the really great news was that we got $150 which they would’ve paid the other band and that was the most we ever received